meilisearch/documentation/learn/getting_started/quick_start.md

 Choose the release you want to use.
 You can find the full list [here](https://github.com/meilisearch/meilisearch/releases).

-In the cloned repository, run the following command replacing `vX.Y.Z` with the tag you selected:
+In the cloned repository, run the following command to access the most recent version of Meilisearch:

 ```bash
 git checkout v0.28.0